jessepinkman9900/technical-docs/README.md

 ```

 - edit `docs/CNAME` to point to your own domain if you have one
+- github actions
     - set the `GLOBAL_PASSWORD` environment variable in GitHub secrets for github actions to use
+    - give workflow "read & write permisions" in repository settings